Zerraeh/SAV-2022/README.md

 SAV uses strongly typed language model

-Can be used for big ammount of problems you need to solve
+Can be used for big amount of problems you need to solve